Archibald MacLeish: Legacy

 MacLeish worked to promote the arts, culture, and libraries.
 Among other impacts, MacLeish was the first Librarian of Congress to begin the process of naming what would become the United States Poet Laureate.
 The Poet Laureate Consultant in Poetry to the Library of Congress came from a donation in 1937 from Archer M. Huntington, a wealthy ship builder.
 Like many donations, it came with strings attached.
 In this case, Huntington wanted poet Joseph Auslander to be named to the position.
 MacLeish found little value in Auslander's writing.
 However, MacLeish was happy that having Auslander in the post attracted many other poets, such as Robinson Jeffers and Robert Frost, to hold readings at the library.
 He set about establishing the consultantship as a revolving post rather than a lifetime position.
 In 1943, MacLeish displayed his love of poetry and the Library of Congress by naming Louise Bogan to the position.
 Bogan, who had long been a hostile critic of MacLeish's own writing, asked MacLeish why he appointed her to the position; MacLeish replied that she was the best person for the job.
 For MacLeish, promoting the Library of Congress and the arts was vitally more important than petty personal conflicts.

 In the June 5, 1972, issue of The American Scholar, MacLeish laid out in an essay his philosophy on libraries and librarianship, further shaping modern thought on the subject:

 Two collections of MacLeish's papers are held at the Yale University Beinecke Rare Book and Manuscript Library.
 These are the Archibald MacLeish Collection and the Archibald MacLeish Collection Addition.
-Additionally, more than 13,500 items from his papers and his personal library are held in the Archibald MacLeish Collection at Greenfield Community College in Greenfield, Mass.
+Additionally, more than 13,500 items from his papers and his personal library are held in the Archibald MacLeish Collection at Greenfield Community College in Greenfield, Massachusetts.